TavorB/oasis_stat/docs/index.rst

    print(p_value)

 This will output the finite-sample valid p-value of the OASIS test on the given contingency table.
+A more in depth vignette on how to use the package can be found on the github page: https://github.com/TavorB/oasis_stat/blob/main/OASIS_vignette.ipynb.